micycle1/PThreading/README.md

 # PThreading
-A simple multithreaded framework for Processing.
+PThreading: A simple multithreaded framework for Processing.

 ---